wooks527/oi/docs/source/ai/machine_learning/regularization.rst

 Underfitting
 ************

 Underfitting, or high bias, is when the form of our hypothesis function :math:`h` maps poorly to the trend of the data.
-It is usually caused by a function that is too simple or uses too few features.
+It is usually caused by a function that is **too simple** or uses **too few features**.

 Overfitting